JordanRickman/org-js/README.md

 org-js
 ======

-Parser and converter for org-mode (<http://orgmode.org/>) notation written in JavaScript.
+Parser for org-mode (<http://orgmode.org/>) notation written in JavaScript.
+Also provides conversion to HTML (extendable with other converter classes).
+Forked from https://github.com/mooz/org-js (under the MIT license), modified with additional features, particularly richer parsing of TODOs.

 Interactive Editor
 ------------------

 For working example, see http://mooz.github.com/org-js/editor/.
+**TODO Copy mooz's example into own working example.**

 Installation
 ------------